KushalP/addressbook/README.md

 You can deploy the address book app in one of two ways:

-1. Create a war file and run it with a server like Tomcat
+1. Create a war file and run it with a server container like Tomcat
 2. Create a jar file and run it as a service

 Here's how you would create the war file: